Whether you’re installing a new air conditioner or looking to maximize your current one, getting it level is key.

 - Make your air conditioner sink further.

 - Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to try by yourself, since your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+Leveling an air conditioner pad requires experience.
+It’s usually not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

 If you think your air conditioner is sinking and creating problems, give Speedy Air Conditioning a call at 239-244-3439.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.